Recovering the Lost World,

 The above line is another clear reference to the change in the location of the equinox.
 With Taurus below the horizon at the start of the year, the Pleiades, located at one of the horns of Taurus, would no longer announce the start of spring and the start of a new year.

 All the constellations moved, not with respect to each other, but with respect to the equatorial and the horizon of the Earth.
-The equatorial is a circle in the sky connecting east and west which is tilted at an angle above the south horizon which is equal to the compliment of the latitude where it is observed.
+The equatorial is a circle in the sky connecting east and west which is tilted at an angle above the south horizon equal to the complement of the latitude where it is observed.
 Thus the stars moved with respect to the horizon and the top of the sky.

 "Down into Leo's girdle Pisces went.